English with Kim

 Once you realize how much easier it is for people to follow what you're saying, you'll see why intonation matters.

-That's why I'm sharing these simple but effective lessons from my intonation programs with you for free.
+That's why I'm sharing these simple but effective lessons with you for free.